*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 The actual size of the brush head is quite large, allowing it to cover more area at once.
 A typical grooming session should take 10-15 minutes and clean dirt, grime, and little snarls.

 Once the dog has sat through a complete session, their coat should be clean and shiny with no signs of matting.

-10) Dog Grooming Comb for Shedding – Professional Quality Grooming Tool
+#10 Dog Grooming Comb for Shedding – Best Professional Quality Grooming Tool

-The Dog Grooming Comb for Shedding by Paws & Pals is a quick and effective tool for deshedding the family pets.
+This Dog Grooming Comb for Shedding by Paws & Pals is a quick and effective tool for deshedding your family pet.
 This is a professional-grade tool with gentle stainless steel bristles that will not stress your pet’s undercoat and fur.

 The self-cleaning feature means it is quick and simple to clear any of the loose hair left in the comb.
 Use this Paws & Pals tool to get rid of mats and tangled fur without causing harm or irritating skin.

-By removing the dead or loose hair you will not only make your pet a lot happier but also create the shiny and healthy coat.
+By removing the dead or loose hair you will not only make your pet a lot happier but also reveals a shiny and healthy coat.
 It is built to be comfortable to use with an ergonomically designed handle that gives the right leverage and control while brushing.

 Things to Consider – Grooming Brush for Dogs

 Brushing your dog regularly should be your top priority, but for many dog owners, it isn’t.
 A proper brushing session makes your dog’s coat fresh and shiny.
 It virtually removes the need to keep clearing fur from the rest of the home.
 A brushing session can take place as often as required and is a useful way to bond with your pet.
 To get the best results from your brushing time, you want to use the appropriate dog grooming brush or comb.

 It is essential to choose the right type of brush for even the most straightforward home grooming.